 There are many pathways to ‘off the tools’ jobs in the construction industry that still allow you to work closely to the action.
 These two career paths are strong choices for those looking for a change while remaining in a growing industry.

-The construction industry is a strong industry – in that it will always be growing and withstanding economic stresses.
-In Australia, it generates over $360 billion in revenue, accounting for 9% of our Gross Domestic Product*.
+The construction industry is strong in that it will always be growing and withstanding economic stresses.
+In Australia, it generates $156 billion in reported gross value added and accounts for 9.6% of our workforce.
 This makes it a secure career choice for those looking for long-term options.

 CAL offers pathways into both these construction career options, with the Certificate IV in Project Management Practice (BSB40920) and Certificate IV in Building Project Support (Contract Administrator) (CPC40320).
 Both will give you the fundamental skills for a thriving career.